 Travellers may also leave the hotel during quarantine for sightseeing, as long as they do so carefully.
 A dozen tourist sites and attractions are open to foreign visitors, although some restrictions may apply.

-Currently, 124 hotels and resorts are under "security level one" guidelines.
-They cannot accept any local guests or host any events as long as they are part of this programme.
+Currently, 124 hotels and resorts are under "security level one" guidelines and they cannot accept any local guests or host any events as long as they are part of this programme.

-The list of places that travellers can visit includes some of Sri Lanka's most famous attractions, such as the Sigiriya Fortress and the ancient cities of Anuradhapura and Polonnaruwa.
+The places to visit in Sri Lanka include some of the most famous attractions, such as the Sigiriya Fortress and the ancient cities of Anuradhapura and Polonnaruwa.
 The Yala National Park and the whale watching tours near the town of Mirissa are also on the list.

 Has tourism in Sri Lanka increased?

-On 15 February, Sri Lanka's Minister of Tourism told CNBC that almost 4,000 people had arrived since the country reopened on 21 January, surpassing last year's July statistics.
+Sri Lanka's Minister of Tourism has told CNBC that almost 4,000 people had arrived since the country reopened on 21 January, surpassing last year's July statistics.

-The main travellers have come from Germany, Russia, Ukraine and expatriates living in "GCC countries", referring to Gulf Cooperation Council member countries Bahrain, Oman, Qatar, Saudi Arabia, Kuwait and the United Arab Emirates.
+The main travellers have come from Germany, Russia, Ukraine and expatriates living in the Gulf Cooperation Council member countries of Bahrain, Oman, Qatar, Saudi Arabia, Kuwait and the United Arab Emirates.